nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of commision clients
+* has a need to manage a significant number of commission clients
 * has a need to manage a significant number of projects
 * prefer desktop apps over other types
 * can type fast